mattallen-it/MRTG-Enterprise-IAM-Lab-Series/README.md

 Authentication requests from domain-joined systems are processed by the domain controller using Kerberos, establishing trust and enabling secure access to domain resources.

-Access to resources is governed through identity-based policy enforcement, including:
+Access to resources is governed through centralized identity-based policy enforcement, including:
 - Organizational Unit (OU) structure for policy scoping
 - Group Policy Objects (GPO) for configuration enforcement
 - Security groups for role-based access assignments